ManjitSingh2003/Vehicle_EDA_Analysis/README.md

      - **Feature Engineering**: Creation and modification of features to enhance the analysis.
      - **Conclusions and Recommendations**: Key insights drawn from the analysis, along with suggestions for improving vehicle operations.

-2. **vehicle_dataset.csv**:
+2. **vehicle_dataset.xlsx**:
    - The dataset used in this project, which contains various parameters related to vehicle performance, health, and usage.
-This CSV file serves as the raw data source for the analysis conducted in the notebook.
+This Excel file serves as the raw data source for the analysis conducted in the notebook.

 3. **Project_Summary_Report.pdf**:
    - A concise summary report of the project, highlighting the most important findings, visualizations, and recommendations.
 This document is intended to provide a quick overview of the project's outcomes without needing to go through the entire notebook.